 We all know Savannah has a rich history, but the culinary side of the city gives us a whole new definition of rich.
-Come enjoy Pralines, Southern Style Seafood, an afternoon tea, Leopold’s Ice Cream, a Cooking Class and more.
+Come enjoy Pralines, Southern Style Seafood, Leopold’s Ice Cream, a Cooking Class and more.
 Savannah is historically delicious.

 U S Tours Flexible Pricing:

 - Luxury or First Class Hotels & Meals

 - Motorcoach Transportation & Professional Tour Managers are available

 Whatever you want, U S Tours will be happy to structure tour prices to match your needs.
 Just let us know!